cosmos/ibc-go/docs/versioned_docs/version-v7.5.x/02-apps/02-interchain-accounts/04-integration.md

 ![ica-v6.png](./images/ica-v6.png)

-> Please note that since ibc-go v7.5.0 it is mandatory to register the gRPC query router after the creation of the host submodule's keeper, otherwise nodes will not start.
+> Please note that since ibc-go v7.5.0 it is mandatory to register the gRPC query router after the creation of the host submodule's keeper; otherwise, nodes will not start.
 The query router is used to execute on the host query messages encoded in the ICA packet data.
 Please check the sample integration code below for more details.

 ## Example integration